Answers to the Most Commonly Asked Questions We Receive about Grants

 Small Cash Donations vs. Individual Donors

-When we speak of cash donations, we’re referring to small cash donations received in response to a general call for donations advertised to the public at large.
+When we speak of cash donations, we’re referring to small donations received in response to a general public call.
 If you receive a large cash gift from an individual, that’s a different scenario.
-If a wealthy individual donor gives an organization a large cash gift, quite often there are restrictions in how the money can be used, and the donor may ask for written progress reports on how their money has been spent and what has been achieved.
+If a wealthy individual donor gives an organization a large cash gift, there are often restrictions on how the money can be used, and the donor may request written progress reports on how the funds have been spent and what has been achieved.

 Ongoing Expenses vs. Project Costs

-If your organization needs money for ongoing expenses as opposed to funds to support discrete, time-limited projects, grants are going to be harder to get and cash donations become more important.
+If your organization needs money for ongoing expenses rather than funds to support discrete, time-limited projects, grants will be harder to get, and cash donations become more important.
 If you need money for ongoing programs, it will be hard to rely on grants.
 You may get lucky and receive a few grants here and there, but it will be difficult to create a steady, recurring flow of grant funding to support your work.
-In general, funders such as private foundations do not like to provide unrestricted funds to cover ongoing expenses; they prefer to provide grants for projects that have clear beginning and end dates and defined deliverables.
+In general, funders such as private foundations do not like to provide unrestricted funds to cover ongoing expenses; they prefer to provide grants for projects with clear start and end dates and defined deliverables.

-If you seek funding for an ongoing program, the funder will want to know how, when their grant to you ends, you intend to keep the project going (a.k.a., your sustainability plan).
+If you seek funding for an ongoing program, the funder will want to know how and when you intend to keep the project going (a.k.a., your sustainability plan) once their grant ends.
 If you don’t have a way to keep the project going without additional grant funding, many foundations will not give you a grant because they prefer to fund initiatives that have a chance for a lasting, sustained impact.

 What Our Inbox Tells Us